rayinteezs/QuentinFAIDIDEy/README.md

 # Bitcoin Ingester Service
-Micro-services that ingest Bitcoin blocks and transactions data in Cassandra following the Graphsense cql schemas (Work in Progress).
+Micro-services that ingest Bitcoin blocks and transactions data in Cassandra following the Graphsense cql schemas.
+They will continuously run to ingest new blocks as they are created on the Bitcoin blockchain.

-This software is still in early alpha, some features are missing and you might encounter bugs or suboptimal misconfigurations.
-Also, it is not an official graphsense project.

 ## Usage
 You will need to: